Showing posts with label Honor Boards. Show all posts

 Nash, Walter Horace (SN 250) Listed as H. Nash on the Honour Board, so I presume he was known as Horace, so that's what we will call him.
 Horace was 33 years old and a Labourer when he enlisted on January 14, 1915.
 His next of kin was his father, Walter Thomas Nash of Box Hill, later Brighton.
 Horace was Killed in Action at Pozieres on July 31, 1916.
 I had a lot of trouble identifying this man, then I saw a W.H.
 Nash in a Casualty list, so investigated further in the Roll of Honour at the Australian War Memorial, decided our man was most likely Horace, but it was only confirmed by the on-line Melbourne Grammar War Service Records, here.
 His entry mentions that - he was farming at Wandong for a while, but moved to Nar Nar Goon before he enlisted in January 1915.

 O'Brien, James Arthur (SN 2737) James was born in Nar Nar Goon and enlisted on May 3, 1916 at the age of 23.
 He was a hardware assistant and his next of kin was his father, Daniel O'Brien of Yarroweyah (between Strathmerton and Cobram), however James was listed in the 1915 Electoral Roll at 36 Airlie Street, South Yarra, with his sisters Helen Mary and Emily Kate.
 Their mother, Mary Jane O'Brien (nee Eves) was also at the address.
 James Returned to Australia on October 20, 1918, having suffered a serious gun shot wound to the head.
+James died in 1980, aged 87.
 James is listed on the Nar Nar Goon North State School Honour Board.

 Report of James Arthur O'Brien being wounded

 O’Brien, James Joseph (SN 1876) James was born in Nar Nar Goon and was 18 when he enlisted on July 20, 1915.
 He was a farm labourer.
 His next of kin was his mother, Elizabeth Mary (nee Whelan) O'Brien of Seven Hills, Nar Nar Goon.
 James Returned to Australia November 25, 1917 and was discharged on medical grounds, as he had a gun shot wound to the left leg 'involving the joint.'
 James is on both Honour Rolls.
 James' father was Patrick O'Brien who died in December 1912.
+James died in 1982, aged 85.

 O’Brien, Daniel Francis (SN 2379) This man is in the notice, below, as having gone into Camp and he is listed as F. O'Brien, so I feel he may have been known as Francis, so that's what we will call him.
 Francis was 24 years old, a grazier and born in Nar Nar Goon.
 He enlisted on August 16, 1916.
 His next of kin was his sister, Katherine O'Brien, of Nar Nar Goon.
 Francis Returned to Australia on February 15, 1918 and was discharged on medical grounds, due to a gun shot wound to the left leg.
 I believe that Francis was the son of Michael and Johanna (nee Mulcahy) O'Brien.
 They were both deceased, Michael having died November 1915 and Johanna in March 1914.
+Daniel died in 1947, aged 56.

 Fred Chatfield, William Gaskett, James Smith and Francis O'Brien go into camp.